How to Get and Set Up Internet in Your Apartment: Best Wi‑Fi Options

 Learn how the process of getting internet for your apartment differs from setting up internet service in a house.

-- Your location and the age of the apartment building will determine whether fiber, cable, DSL, satellite, or 5G home internet is best for you.
+• Your location and building age dictate your connection options, determining whether fiber, cable, DSL, satellite, or 5G home internet is best for you.

 Internet for Apartments: What Are My Options?